NinidoAB/test/README.md

 asdfasdf

-All deployment to Dev env must go trough the CI-Deploy pipeline.
+All deployment to Dev env must go trough the CI-Deploy pipeline!